 Lake Travis

 Escape the city and take a turn around Lake Travis for an enjoyable day on the water.
-A popular destination for pontoon and other boats rentals, you can also paddle along the shoreline or out to a handful of small islands in the natural Hill Country setting.
+A popular destination for pontoon and other boat rentals, you can also paddle along the shoreline or out to a handful of small islands in the natural Hill Country setting.
 Launch at Mansfield Dam Boat Ramp, Tom Hughes Park, or Cypress Creek Park (all of which involve entry or parking fees).

 Lake Georgetown